PapaCyber/Sentinel-Lab/README.md

 # Sentinel-Lab

 <h2>Description</h2>
-In this lab, I created a live virtual machine on the Microsoft Azure Cloud Platform to create a honeypot that is connected to Microsoft Sentinel (SEIM).
-I used a Powershell script from this repository to create failed RDP logs and I also used a third-party API to collect geographic information from the attacker's location.
-We will observe live attacks (RDP Brute Force) from all around the world.
-The locations of these attackers will be plotted on a map for everyone to see!
+In this lab, I created a live virtual machine on the Microsoft Azure Cloud Platform to function as a honeypot, which was integrated with Microsoft Sentinel (SEIM).
+I used a Powershell script from this repository to create failed RDP logs.
+Additionally, I used a third-party API to collect geographic information from the attacker's location.
+The outcome of this exercise is the real-time monitoring and analysis of live cyberattacks, specifically focusing on RDP Brute Force attacks.
+The geographic locations of these threat actors will be visually mapped for everyone to see!
 <br />
 <br />